 He had been airborne since dawn broke over two hours ago.
 He was following his usual search pattern when the wind shifted slightly, forcing him to track 15 degrees to the right.
 As he turned on to a northeasterly heading, he saw his target move under the canopy of Douglas Firs that blanketed the island.
 He initiated a rapid descent on an intercept trajectory that would bring him just above tree top level, but parallel to the target’s projected path.
 As he levelled off at 20 feet above the trees, he slowed his speed to 80 mph.

 That’s when he heard them.
 Sounds he recalled hearing several times in the past.
 He only ever heard them when travelling low to the surface.
-They were pounding, deep and incessant beats; and having discovered from past experience that they interrupted his internal navigational sensors, he automatically switched to visual tracking.
-Strangely enough, the beats were getting louder, and even more perplexing, the ground was rushing up to meet him.
+They were pounding, deep; with incessant beats.
+From past experience, he knew they interrupted his internal navigational sensors, he automatically switched to visual tracking.
+Strangely enough, the beats were getting louder; even more perplexing, the ground seemed to be rushing up to meet him.
 He tried flapping his wings harder to gain altitude and let out a screech as he noticed his vision fading to black.

 I realized I was now paying for last night’s grand adventure.
 My original plan for two beers and one shot of Baileys with dinner, had somehow transmuted into one pitcher of beer, three (4-finger) Baileys and one Sex on The Beach…the beverage….and not necessarily in that order.
 For the life of me, I cannot recall if I ever did get to that lobster and crab dinner.